craigmckeachie/yearup-pgh-spring-2023/git/git-workflow-cli-start-local.md

    cd pet-store
    ```

-1. Add an intial file to your project directory.
+1. Add an initial file to your project directory.

    ```sh
    touch index.html